Preparing for Education after Grace

 The purpose of the College Guidance program at Grace Community School is to aid students in planning and preparing for their education beyond high school.
 The guidance curriculum is rooted in a biblical worldview and is consistent with the school’s mission of assisting Christian families in educating, equipping, and encouraging their children to influence the world for Christ.

-100% of the class of 2016 was accepted into college and received over $3.5 million dollars in scholarships, averaging $60,000 per student.
-This year, Grace has 2 National Merit Semifinalists.
+100% of the class of 2021 was accepted into college and received over $9 million dollars in scholarships.
+This year, Grace has 1 National Merit Scholar.
 These numbers continue to be the norm at Grace where our excellence in academics, athletics, and fine arts stands out in the college application process.

 Million $ in Scholarship Offers